 That triage also protects the engagement.
 Client write-up after the fact bookkeeping at year end can become unprofitable when the firm accepts "catch up my books before tax prep" as an open-ended request.
 The intake note should identify what the firm has, what is missing, what assumptions staff may use, when client responses are due, and whether the work is bookkeeping cleanup, tax-return support, or both.

-For a CPA staff accountant doing catch-up bookkeeping during filing season, this is not bureaucracy.
-It is capacity control.
-The firm needs to know which files can move to extraction and reconciliation now, which files are blocked on source documents, and which files need partner review before staff absorb a tax-season backlog that should have been scoped differently.
+For staff accountants, triage is capacity control: which files can move to extraction now, which are blocked on source documents, and which need partner review before staff absorb a backlog that should have been scoped differently.

-Each catch-up engagement needs its own workspace before document processing begins.
-For a CPA firm handling bank statement batch upload for multiple clients, the workspace is a review control: it keeps client documents from bleeding together, gives staff one place to check completeness, and preserves the source trail when a preparer asks why a number landed in the final workpaper.
+Each catch-up engagement also needs its own workspace before document processing begins.
+When a firm uploads bank statements for many clients at once, the workspace becomes a review control: it keeps client documents separate, gives staff one place to check completeness, and preserves the source trail behind each workpaper number.

-A practical workspace can be lean.
-It needs raw documents, extracted data, reconciliation support, an open-items list, and the final tax-package output.
+Keep that workspace lean: raw documents, extracted data, reconciliation support, an open-items list, and the final tax-package output.
 Staff should be able to answer four questions without searching email threads: which months are present, which accounts are represented, what is missing, and which source file supports a workpaper line.

 Extract bank, card, and receipt data into normalized workpapers